“Pimping” and “pandering” are two distinct crimes in California law—though they are closely related and are often charged together.

 - A fine of up to ten thousand dollars ($10,000).4

-BUT if you are alleged to have pimped or pandered a minor under the age of eighteen (18), the maximum prison sentence rises to eight (8) years—and you will be required to register as a sex offender under California's sex offender registration act.5
+BUT if you are alleged to have pimped or pandered a minor under the age of eighteen (18), the maximum prison sentence rises to eight (8) years—and you will be required to register for life as a tier three sex offender under California's sex offender registration act.5

 Prostitution may be the “world's oldest profession”—but that doesn't stop California law enforcement from doing their best to make it disappear.
 And one way they do that is by cracking down hard on people accused of assisting prostitution through pimping or pandering.